cluesblues/teamcity-documentation/topics/python.md

 <td>

-Arguments of the interpreter applied in each Python run (for example, `python3 arg1 arg2`).
+Arguments of the Python interpreter (for example, `python3 arg1 arg2`).
+Use this command if you want to enter a custom set of arguments.

 If the step is launched in a virtual environment, these arguments are applied to the `python` command inside the environment (for example, `python3 -m pipenv run python arg1 arg2`).